shabayekdes/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Task 6.
 Inventing is a combination of brains and materials.
 The more brains you use, the less material you need
 - Task 7. islower
 - Task 8.
 To uppercase
+- Task 9.
+There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important